 All visitors to Uzbekistan must register with the local department of the Ministry of Internal Affairs within 3 working days after arrival.
 When staying at a hotel, you will be registered automatically.
 Please ensure you keep any registration documents issued by the hotel until you exit the country.

-Some medications available over the counter or by prescription in Australia, such as sleeping tablets, may be illegal or restricted in Uzbekistan.
+Some medications available over the counter or by prescription in other countries, such as sleeping tablets, may be illegal or restricted in Uzbekistan.
 You should declare all prescription medications and other restricted items on arrival in Uzbekistan, and carry a copy of the prescription with you.

 1 hour in an internet café = 1000 USZ